shahbazaamir/opensearch-mcp-server-py/USER_GUIDE.md

 ## Tool Filter

-OpenSearch MCP server supports tool filtering to disable specific tools by name, category, or operation type.
+OpenSearch MCP server supports tool filtering to enable or disable specific tools by name, category, or operation type.
 You can configure filtering using either a YAML configuration file or environment variables.

 **Important Note: Tool filtering is only supported in Single Mode.
 In Multi Mode, all tools are available without any filtering.**